nais/doc/docs/security/salsa/salsa.md

            byosbom: dependency-graph-reports/deploy-build.json
     ```

-The generated sbom will be located in the ` dependency-graph-reports` directory.

-2. Add CycloneDx plugins for a deep graph of nested transitive dependencies for both Gradle and Maven.
+Alternative 2, Gradle and Maven plugins for a deep graph of nested transitive dependencies.

 !!!
 Gradle Plugin
     Add the following plugin to your `build.gradle*` file.